TheMaster1127/HTH/README.md

 3. Open the cmd in the directory of the HTH.exe or HTH.ahk Transpiler
 4. You can run `HTH filename.hth` or `HTH.ahk filename.hth` or `HTH.exe filename.hth`
 5. You'll get `index.html` as output.
 Also if you use the function `getDataFromEndpoint` anywhere in the code HTH will generate a `server.py` file for better backend connectivity.
-6. (Optional) Open for edit `index.html` coppy the full file do `Ctrl+A` then `Ctrl+C`
+6. (Optional) Open for edit `index.html` copy the full file do `Ctrl+A` then `Ctrl+C`
 7. (Optional) Open `PrettierFormatter.html`
 8. (Optional) Format the code and then put it it back in `index.html`
 9. (Optional) Open the `index.html`

-For coding style, you should use Allman style since functions won't be recognized here is an example:
+For coding style, you should use Allman Style since functions won't be recognized here is an example:

 Do this: